Do you want to learn about residential stair, railing, and landing codes?

 Riser height should have a maximum height of 7-3/4 inch height.
 There shouldn't be a height difference of more than 3/8" between the tallest and shortest riser.

 If the stairs has open risers, then anywhere above 30" from floor should not permit a sphere of 4-inch diameter to pass through.
 Basically, if there are no risers, then a child's head shouldn't be able to pass through above than 30" point from ground.

 The treads (horizontal portions) of a stairs should be at minimum 10-inches.
 The longest tread versus the shortest tread shouldn't be more than 3/8-inch.

-That basically sums of the basics of the stairs rise and run code.
+That basically sums of the basics of the stair tread code as well as risers

 Read Also: Tips & Traps When Buying A Home